2015 Indian counter-insurgency operation in Myanmar: Aftermath

 Indian Army General Dalbir Singh Suhag claimed that the Indian troops had operated along the border with Myanmar.
 However, General Dalbir Singh's claims were contradicted by Indian information minister Rajyavardhan Singh Rathore.
 Col Rathore claimed that Indian troops had crossed the border to hit insurgents in Myanmar.
 Similarly Indian Army Chief, Lieutenant General Bipin Rawat, also confirmed that Indian troops had crossed Myanmar's border to attack NSCN-K insurgents.

 Myanmar's government insisted that the operation did not take place on its territory and that Myanmar does not allow rebel groups to use its territory to stage attacks against foreign countries.
 Zaw Htay, director of Myanmar's presidential office, in a Facebook post claimed that Tatmadaw battalion belonging to Myanmar Army was sent to the location to ascertain the facts.
 The findings of the battalion confirmed that the operation took place on the Indian side of the territory.

 National Socialist Council of Nagaland Khaplang faction (NSCN-K) also challenged Indian claims.
 NSCN-K claimed that their camp was not targeted and they did not suffer any casualties.
 The group challenged Indian Army to display the bodies killed in the attack.

 In media

+Films

+The 2019 Indian film Uri: The Surgical Strike briefly depicts the operation.